 In the evaluation stage, your prospect becomes serious about vendor and product selection.
 So, your content should provide guidance on the type of functionality that should be a minimum expectation in any product.
 Your content marketing should be customer-centric, focusing on needs and capabilities from your prospect’s point of view – not your product features.
 Your thought leadership program to build trust in your company’s approach and long-term vision.

 During the commitment stage, risk management escalates in importance.
 This is where fear and anxiety of making a poor decision starts to take center stage.
 The purchase decision is likely to have a significant impact on the buyer’s company, as well as the buying committee's standing within the firm.
 Here you might educate the prospect on implementation strategies, preparation steps they need to take, problems other clients have encountered and how they overcame the issues.
 Assure them that you have the resources, expertise and vision to be both a good short- and long-term partner.

 We know firsthand how hard it is to actually deliver this much targeted content.
 However, the rewards for marketers who focus on this approach can be dramatic.
 A solid content strategy can help improve the quantity and quality of new leads, shorten sales cycles, improve bid-to-win ratios, and grow top line revenue and margins.
 Content like this not only empowers your prospects, it empowers your sales people, helping them close more deals more efficiently.

 PropelGrowth can help you develop a content marketing strategy that facilitates the buying process.

-PropelGrowth helps companies who target the financial services industry improve their marketing and sales.
+PropelGrowth helps companies improve their marketing and sales.
 We start with in-depth buyer research.
 Then we develop a marketing and sales strategy and customer-centric messaging.
 Then we coach your team and help you execute on the strategy by developing thought leadership programs, content for every stage in the buying process, sales collateral, and tools to help buyers buy.